Anatoly Sivkov: Work

 Sivkov's paintings are characterized by a kaleidoscopic complexity of colour, the layered impasto of his palette, and an applied etching technique that reinforces a sense of flatness in his composition.
 Sivkov’s style is enormously individualistic and is evasive of classification.
 His art holds a tense equilibrium between unrelinquished expression and compositional exactitude.

 Colour

-Sivkov’s art is nurtured by the heavy, garish sumptuousness of his palette.
-His colours and application of, are powerfully expressive.
+Sivkov’s paintings are composed by the heavy, garish sumptuousness of his palette.
+His colours and application of, are expressive.
 The eloquence of his colours come to delineate the non-perspectival pictorial space.
-Combined with the impasto texture of his work, Sivkov's palette effectively creates a technically sensorial opus.
+Combined with the impasto texture of his work, Sivkov's palette creates a technically sensorial opus.

 Sivkov's Lines

 Sivkov's line art aesthetic, which he employs by a process of applying a heated needle to his thickly coated canvases, adds a compositional element that distinguishes his style from his contemporaries.
 His work draws inspiration from the ancient temple reliefs of Egypt and Mesopotamia.
 This is most evident in his proportionality, sense of imposing permanence and almost exclusively depicting the facial profile of his subjects.
 A correlation can be inferred in his work between ancient bas-reliefs and line art.
 Despite the fact that line art tends to be monochromatic Sivkov's engraved lines act in a semi-autonomous relationship from the other elements in his compositions.
 In this fashion his lines act independently from the artist's palette to emphasize form and outline.